Heed the signs of kidney cancer

 Kidney cancer, one of the 10 most common cancers in Singapore, can go undetected for a long time as the cancer can develop without symptoms.

-But as with most cancers, early detection is key to survival, which hinges on how far the cancer has spread, said Dr Henry Ho, a consultant urologist at Singapore General Hospital (SGH).
-“If the cancer is confined to the kidneys, more than 90 per cent of patients will be alive after five years”, he said.
+But as with most cancers, early detection is key to survival, which hinges on how far the cancer has spread, said Dr Henry Ho, Senior Consultant, Department of Urology, Singapore General Hospital (SGH), a member of the SingHealth group, “If the cancer is confined to the kidneys, more than 90 per cent of patients will be alive after five years”, he said.
 “However, if the cancer has spread to other organs, more than 90 per cent of patients die within the next five years.”

 Warning signs are blood in the urine, back pain and a lump in the abdominal area.
 In the later stages, sufferers may complain of pain in their bones, breathlessness, coughing and yellow skin from jaundice.
 About 20 per cent of patients are diagnosed with metastatic kidney cancer – late-stage cancer in which the cancerous cells have spread to other parts of the body.